Down vs. Feather: What's The Difference?

 Feathers: What do they look like?

-But when feathers are 'stuffed' into a pillow shell, over time, the quills start to align with each other and tend to lay flat.
+When feathers are 'stuffed' into a pillow shell, over time, the quills start to align with each other and tend to lay flat.
 The effect on your pillow is that it too becomes flat.
 To combat this flattening of the pillow due to the aligning of the feathers, some companies add down clusters to keep the feathers from compacting and the feather pillow becoming hard.

-800 Fill Power Hungarian goose down cluster.
+850 Fill Power Ultra-premium Hungarian white goose down cluster.

-700 Fill Power Hungarian goose down cluster.
+750 Fill Power Ultra-premium Hungarian white goose down cluster.

-600 Fill Power Hungarian goose down cluster.
+650 Fill Power Ultra-premium Hungarian white goose down cluster.

 All natural and cleaned with soap and water to ensure it reaches it maximum loft, don’t let its smaller cluster size fool you.
 Allergen free and guaranteed hypo-allergenic.
 A resilient and versatile fill great for pillows, comforters, and down mattress toppers.
+The best 650 fill power down pillows.

 What is the best design for my pillow?